DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/model_definitions.md

 ### Defining System Behavior In Models

 Each model should define one, or more, `behavior`s that describe the component's behaviors.
-These behaviors include a descrpition of `input`s, `output`s, and `scenario`s that show how the model interacts with different components in the system.
+These behaviors include a description of `input`s, `output`s, and `scenario`s that show how the model interacts with different components in the system.